Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

 \begin{isabelle} \nnfinduct \end{isabelle}

 Finally, we formalize the \textit{computation length} of an MLTL formula.
-The computation length, $\texttt{complen}$, of an MLTL formula is recursively defined as follows, where $p \in \texttt{AP}$ is a atomic proposition, and $\phi$ and $\psi$ are MLTL formulas \cite{DBLP:conf/ifm/ElwingGSTWR23}:
+Mathematically, the computation length, $\texttt{complen}$, of an MLTL formula is recursively defined as follows, where $p \in \texttt{AP}$ is a atomic proposition, and $\varphi$ and $\psi$ are MLTL formulas \cite{DBLP:conf/ifm/ElwingGSTWR23}:

-In Isabelle/HOL, we define the \isa{complen\_mltl} function, which maps an MLTL formula of arbitrary type to a natural number, to capture this notion.
-The definition is essentially verbatim, modulo the requisite syntax changes, except that we add the definition for computation length of \isa{True\_mltl} and \isa{False\_mltl} (both are equal to 1), which were missing from the literature \cite{DBLP:conf/ifm/ElwingGSTWR23}.
-We present a few representative cases of the formal definition here; the full formal definition is in \rref{app:A}.
+In Isabelle/HOL, we formalize this in \isa{complen\_mltl}, which maps an MLTL formula of arbitrary type to a natural number.
+The formal definition mirrors the mathematical definition, modulo the requisite syntax changes, except that we define the computation length of \isa{True\_mltl} and \isa{False\_mltl} (to be 1); these definitions were missing in the literature \cite{DBLP:conf/ifm/ElwingGSTWR23}.
+We present a few representative cases; the full formal definition is in \rref{app:A}.

 \begin{isabelle} \complenmltlpartial \end{isabelle}